graycraft/api-tools/README.md

 ### Environment

-Optionally `NODE_NO_WARNINGS` can be exported from `.env` file to silence process warnings regarding experimental features:
+Optionally `NODE_NO_WARNINGS` can be exported from `.env` file to silence process warnings regarding experimental features.

+This command also enables `--experimental-vm-modules` option for running [Jest with ESM](https://jestjs.io/docs/ecmascript-modules):

 ```bash
 $ export $(cat .env | xargs)